 - A 3 week trip to California with a 4 to 5-months-old baby

-- Preparing for a short trip to California with a 12-months-old toddler
+- A short trip to California with a 12-months-old toddler

-- Preparing for indefinite travel with a 13-months-old toddler
+- Full-time around-the-world travel with a 13-months-old+ toddler

 Packing for Elimination Communication while Traveling